cfoust/cy/docs/src/parameters/colors.md

 Like any other parameter, the [`:color-map`](/default-parameters.md#color-map) parameter can be set on a per-pane or per-group basis.

-`cy` comes with several hundred built-in color maps from the [tinted-theming project](https://github.com/tinted-theming/home).
-You can see a gallery of them [here](https://tinted-theming.github.io/base16-gallery/) and access them using the {{api color-maps/get-all}} function.

 The important distinction between a color map and a color scheme is that color maps in `cy` allow you to map _any_ color to _any other color_, not just the 16 ANSI colors as is the case with traditional terminal emulators.
 For example, if a program you use insists on hard-coding ANSI256 or RGB colors, you can swap them to something else:

 ```janet